geekyinsights/technical-writing/pages/docs/index.md

     - For continuous values, it takes the most frequent non-missing value in column weighted by proximity.

 {% callout type="note" %}
-Regreession and Classification are two types of supervised learning techniques.More on that in a different post.
+Regression and Classification are two types of supervised learning techniques.More on that in a different post.
 {% /callout %}

 **Test Set:**

-- If a label, or column name, exists,  it fills the missing data with values derived from the training set.
+- •	If a label, or column name exists it fills the missing data with values derived from the training set and uses it as the replacement value.
-- If labels do not exist, then it replicates each case in the test set.
-In each set of replicates, the one receiving the most votes determines the class of the original case.
+-•	If labels do not exist, then it replicates each case in the test set *nclass* times.
+The first replica of a case is assumed to be *class 1* and the *class 1* the original case.

- More detailed research into various methods of handing missing data in random forests.
-See more [here.](https://arxiv.org/pdf/1701.05305.pdf)
+The 2nd replica is assumed to be class 2 and the class 2 fills that value.
+In each set of replicas, the one receiving the most votes will determine the class of the original case.
+More detailed research into various methods of handing missing data in Random Forests is availale in this paper. [this paper.](https://arxiv.org/pdf/1701.05305.pdf)